AABUGS/HantaMap/README.md

 Code sections get integrity-checked (hash vs on-disk).
 Data sections don't -- they're writable, they're supposed to change at runtime.
 Nobody signature-scans `.data`.

 `PAGE_EXECUTE` on the payload pages is the only anomaly.
-On x64 this is equivalent to `PAGE_EXECUTE_READ` at the hardware level (PTEs can't separate execute from read).
-True execute-only would require custom EPT manipulation at the hypervisor level.
+On x64 this is identical to `PAGE_EXECUTE_READ` -- AMD64 PTEs only have a single NX bit (executable or not), so there's no hardware way to allow execution while blocking reads.
+The `PAGE_EXECUTE` constant exists for forward compatibility with architectures that can (ARM64 has separate permission bits and can actually enforce execute-only).

 ## Detection